markmoxon/elite-source-code-library/versions/demo/2-build-files/README.md

-# Build files for the BBC Micro Elite demo
+# Build files for the BBC Micro Elite demonstration disc

-This folder contains support scripts for building the BBC Micro Elite demo.
+This folder contains support scripts for building the BBC Micro Elite demonstration disc.

 * [crc32.py](crc32.py) calculates checksums during the verify stage and compares the results with the relevant binaries in the [4-reference-binaries](../4-reference-binaries) folder